 Overview

-This document was prepared by the Consultation and Coordination Subcommittee (C&C Subcommittee) of the Western Regional Air Partnership (WRAP) Regional Haze Planning Work Group.
+This document was prepared by the Coordination and Glide Path Subcommittee (CGPSC) of the Western Regional Air Partnership (WRAP) Regional Haze Planning Work Group.
 The WRAP is a voluntary partnership of states, tribes, federal land managers (FLMs), local air agencies and the United States EPA, whose purpose is to understand current and evolving regional air quality issues in the West.
-The WRAP includes members from these various bodies, who meet for regularly scheduled calls, webinars, and in-person gatherings.
-Additionally, there are several work groups within the WRAP tasked with addressing more specific topics, such as Fire and Smoke, Tribal Data, and Regional Haze Planning, which is further divided into subcommittees.
+The WRAP includes members from these various agencies, who meet for regularly scheduled calls, webinars, and in-person gatherings to lead the technical analyses that will support policy implementation.
+Additionally, there are five work groups within the WRAP tasked with addressing more specific topics.
+These include the Fire and Smoke Work Group, Oil and Gas Work Group, Tribal Data Work Group, Regional Technical Operations Work Group, and Regional Haze Planning Work Group, which is further divided into subcommittees.

 The purpose of this document is to provide a general framework for efficient and effective coordination among WRAP partners, including the western states and their local air agencies, federal agencies (EPA and FLMs), and tribes throughout the Regional Haze planning process.
 Successful development of a Regional Haze State Implementation Plan (SIP) or Tribal Implementation Plan (TIP) requires that responsible agencies effectively communicate and consult with a variety of stakeholders on a defined timeline with varying degrees of formality.
 The Regional Haze Rule requires a certain level of communication among parties, however, WRAP partners agree that additional, informal communication may be necessary to achieve good results in a timely manner.

 This document lays out a basic strategy to help WRAP partners navigate through the requirements, policies, and recommendations associated with consultation and coordination.
 This Framework focuses on a collaborative process and is intended to provide guidance.
-As such, this Framework for informal communication is entirely non-binding, but agency representatives may agree formally to follow the strategy contained herein.
-The C&C Subcommittee structured this document to provide an overview of the background of communication related to Regional Haze and the associated requirements, then delve into recommendations for an informal collaborative process that can be implemented by WRAP partners when developing their SIPs or TIPs.
+As such, this Framework for informal communication is entirely non-binding and voluntary, but agency representatives may agree formally to follow the strategy contained herein.
+The CGPSC structured this document to provide an overview of the background of communication related to Regional Haze and the associated requirements, then delve into recommendations for an informal collaborative process that can be implemented by WRAP partners when developing their SIPs or TIPs.

 This document reflects many of the core ideas laid out in a document developed by the WRAP entitled “Regional Haze Principles of Engagement” (RHPoE).
 Adopted by the WRAP Board in April 2018, the RHPoE lays out a number of guiding principles that frame the western Regional Haze planning effort and the WRAP’s role in the process.
 The RHPoE are pertinent to this Framework because they are the outcome of ongoing regional collaboration that has laid the groundwork for this specific Regional Haze process.
 For example, the WRAP agreed that the process “requires that states, tribes, federal agencies and local governments (as appropriate) must participate significantly in the entire planning process to ensure that there are no surprises at SIP or TIP submittal.
 This engagement effort is well beyond what is required of states and tribes by the Regional Haze Rule.”
 The principles also cover topics including: 1) the flexibility of states and tribes to craft plans that address their unique needs, 2) the responsibility of federal agencies to provide support, 3) opportunities presented through engagement with tribes, and 4) the necessity to engage with the public and regulated entities.